bSchnepp/SimplisticVM/README.md

 Dependencies:
   - Requires some sort of an X server.
   - That's it!
 Goal is to have as few dependencies as possible, aiming for maximum compatibility with the fewest libraries possible.

+TODO:
+  - Chuck Xlib stuff out and replace everything with XCB + rendering with GPU acceleration (Vulkan)